borism/gcp-ci-cd-python-apps/README.md

 ```
 git push --tags
 ```
-- in **Container Registry**, click [Build History](https://console.cloud.google.com/gcr/builds?_ga=2.253818957.-491432699.1530906587
-) to check that the build has been triggered.
+- in **Container Registry**, click [Build History](https://console.cloud.google.com/gcr/builds) to check that the build has been triggered.

 #### **Configure the MySQL instance with Cloud SQL**

 Our app uses a MySQL database.
 To connect to our MySQL database, Google Cloud Platform provides [CloudSQL proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) sidecar container.
 To use it, you need to add that container to your registry, so your pipeline can fetch it.
 Run the following command in **Cloud Shell**:
 ```
+export PROJECT=$(gcloud info --format='value(config.project)')
 docker pull gcr.io/cloudsql-docker/gce-proxy:1.11
-docker tag gcr.io/cloudsql-docker/gce-proxy:1.11 gcr.io/notejam-project/gce-proxy:1.11
+docker tag gcr.io/cloudsql-docker/gce-proxy:1.11 gcr.io/$PROJECT/gce-proxy:1.11
-docker push gcr.io/notejam-project/gce-proxy:1.11
+docker push gcr.io/$PROJECT/gce-proxy:1.11
 ```

 First, set the details you will use, like mysql instance name, database name, database username and the password used.